Will Venable

-William Dion Venable (born October 29, 1982) is an American professional baseball coach and former player.
-He is the associate manager of the Texas Rangers of Major League Baseball (MLB).
-He played in MLB as an outfielder for the San Diego Padres, Texas Rangers and Los Angeles Dodgers, and he was a coach for the Chicago Cubs.
-He is the son of former MLB outfielder Max Venable and is the older brother of former Canadian Football League player Winston Venable.
+William Dion Venable (born October 29, 1982) is an American professional baseball manager and former outfielder and coach who is the manager of the Chicago White Sox of Major League Baseball (MLB).
+He played in MLB for the San Diego Padres, Texas Rangers, and Los Angeles Dodgers.
+He also was a coach for the Chicago Cubs.
+He is the son of former MLB outfielder Max Venable and is the older brother of former National Football League player Winston Venable.

 Venable played college basketball for Princeton, where he was the second athlete to earn first-team All-Ivy League honors in both baseball and basketball.
 In the 2005 MLB Draft, the Padres selected Venable in the seventh round; he made his major league debut in 2008.
 Although he broke into MLB as a center fielder, he played mostly as a right fielder after his second season.
 He finished among the top 10 in the National League in triples four times and in stolen bases twice.
 He has the most MLB career hits and home runs of any Princeton alumnus.

 Early life and amateur career

-Venable was born in 1982 in Greenbrae in Marin County, California, at a time when his father Max Venable was a Major League Baseball player for the nearby San Francisco Giants.
-He grew up travelling around the country with his father and also lived in Japan and the Dominican Republic.
+Venable was born in 1982 in Greenbrae near San Rafael, California at a time when his father Max Venable was an MLB player for the nearby San Francisco Giants.
+Will grew up traveling around the country with his father and also lived in Japan and the Dominican Republic.

 High school

-In high school, he envisioned himself as more likely to be a professional basketball player than baseball player.
+In high school, Will Venable envisioned himself as more likely to be a professional basketball player than baseball player.
 Prior to his freshman year, his mother, Molly, objected to him quitting baseball to focus on basketball.
 As both a high school sophomore and a high school junior, Venable was second-team San Francisco Bay Area All-Metro basketball player for San Rafael High School.
 He was the Marin County Athletic League (MCAL) most valuable player in basketball as a freshman, sophomore and junior.
 As a sophomore, he led his team to the MCAL League Championship.
 As a senior, he gave up the responsibility of being point forward.